SomdattaNag/HousePricePredictionSystem/README.md

 This is a simple House Price Prediction system Using Machine Learning in Python

 # Overview
-The House Price Prediction System is a machine learning-based application that predicts the price of a house based on user input features such as size (in square feet), the number of bedrooms, and the age of the property (in years).
+The House Price Prediction System is a machine learning-based application that predicts the price of a house based on user input features such as size (in square feet), the number of rooms, and the age  (in years).
 The system uses various regression models to compare performance and provide accurate predictions.

 # Features
 1. Predict house prices based on user-provided inputs.